Updated by Max Dana

 Does becoming a member of ArtsPool LLC have any tax consequences to me?

 No. ArtsPool LLC has elected to be taxed as a corporation.
 As a result, any income or losses of ArtsPool LLC will not pass on to its members.
-Being a member of ArtsPool LLC will also not jeopardize your nonprofit or 501(c)(3) status, if applicable.
+Being a member of ArtsPool LLC will also not jeopardize your not-for-profit or 501(c)(3) status, if applicable.

 What are membership units?
 What rights do they represent?